-The unallocated Insurance Fund began 2020 at 2% of the secure base amount.
-For 2020, the board of directors set premium rates at its January 30, 2020 meeting at 8 basis points on average adjusted insured debt and continued the assessment of the 10 basis point surcharge on the average principal balance outstanding for nonaccrual loans and other-than-temporarily impaired investments.
-The board of directors reviewed premiums at its June 25, 2020 meeting and voted to increase the premium accrual rate on average adjusted insured debt to 11 basis points and continued the assessment of the 10 basis point surcharge on the average principal balance outstanding for nonaccrual loans and other-than-temporarily impaired investments for the second half of 2020.
-The most important determinants in setting premium rates are the Insurance Fund balance and prospects for Systemwide debt growth during the year.
+The unallocated Insurance Fund began 2021 at 1.93% of the secure base amount.
+The board of directors set premium accrual rates at its January 28, 2021 meeting at 16 basis points on average adjusted insured debt and continued the assessment of the surcharge of 10 basis points on the average principal balance outstanding for nonaccrual loans and other-than-temporarily impaired investments.
+The board of directors reviewed premiums at its June 17, 2021 meeting and voted to maintain the premium accrual rate on average adjusted insured debt at 16 basis points and continued the assessment of the surcharge of 10 basis points on the average principal balance outstanding for nonaccrual rate on average adjusted insured debt at 16 basis points and continued the assessment of the surcharge of 10 basis points on the average principal balance outstanding for nonaccrual loans and other-than-temporarily impaired investments for the second half of 2021.
+The most important determinants in setting premium accrual rates are the Insurance Fund balance and prospects for Systemwide debt growth during the year.

-During 2020, insured debt outstanding increased by 9.7%.
-The Insurance Fund finished 2020 below the 2% secure base level, at 1.93% of adjusted insured obligations or \$186 million below the target level.
+During 2021, insured debt outstanding increased by 9.4%.
+The Insurance Fund finished 2021 below the 2% secure base level, at 1.98% of adjusted insured obligations or \$53 million below the target level.